syncfusion-content/maui-docs/MAUI/PDF-Viewer/Shapes.md

 {% tabs %}
 {% highlight C# %}
 CircleAnnotation CreateCircleAnnoation()
 {
     int pageNumber = 1;
+    //Define the bounds for circle in the PDF coordinates.
-            RectF circleBounds = new RectF(10, 10, 100, 100); //Provide the bounds in the PDF coordinates.
+    RectF circleBounds = new RectF(10, 10, 100, 100);

     //Create a circle annotation.
     CircleAnnotation annotation = new CircleAnnotation(circleBounds, pageNumber);

     //Set the appearance for the circle annotation. annotation.Color = Colors.Red; // set the stroke color annotation.FillColor = Colors.Green; // set the inner fill color.
     annotation.BorderWidth = 2; // set the stroke thickness.
     annotation.Opacity = 0.75f; // set the opacity 75%

     return annotation;
 }

 void AddCircleAnnotation()
 {
     Annotation circleAnnotation = CreateCircleAnnoation();

     //Add the circle annotation to the PDF document using the AddAnnotation method of `SfPdfViewer` instance.
     PdfViewer.AddAnnotation(circleAnnotation);
 }
 {% endhighlight %}
 {% endtabs %}